dplas/document/docs/source/index.rst

 ..
-DataPlastic Content Protection documentation master file, created by sphinx-quickstart on Fri Feb 19 12:04:26 2016.
+DataPlastic Content Protection documentation master file, created by
+.. sphinx-quickstart on Fri Feb 19 12:04:26 2016.
-You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+..
+You can adapt this file completely to your liking, but it should at least
+.. contain the root `toctree` directive.

+DataPlastic is an IPTV advisory and integration consultancy based in Bondi, Sydney, providing highly specialized online video content protection and secured distribution professional services.

 DRM
 ==========================================================
-..
-This is a comment.
-Note how any initial comments are moved by transforms to after the document title, subtitle, and docinfo.
+Integrate with Intertrust's ExpressPlay and Secure Key Manager.

 ================================
  ExpressPlay DRM